 But in the future, Burgert imagines that new technology could include a simple series of questions with drop-down menus and comment boxes that could be uploaded into the patient’s EMR.

 This survey or intake form could be emailed to the patient a few days prior to their appointment and the results pre-loaded into the system.
-The doctor could then read it prior to the visit, ask relevant questions when with the patient and then add to the narrative as he/she saw fit.
+The doctor could then read the form prior to the visit, ask relevant questions when they are with the patient, and then add to the narrative as they see fit.

 “It would allow the time with the doctor to be more efficient, with less frank ‘data collection’ and more supportive questioning,” Burgert says.
 “This would optimize face time with the patient and optimize the use of a skilled practitioner’s time, allowing better assessment and plan discovery for both doctor and patient.
 It would also allow more time for the patient to engage in self-assessment by committing their story to paper, possibly even facilitating more honesty in the medical record.”

 ➔ Get involved in professional associations.
 Nayyar explains that professional associations often have the latest and greatest information relevant to your particular specialty.
-She also recommends talking to colleagues to find out what worked and didn’t work for them so you can use this information to invest wisely in different types of technologies for your own practice.
+She also recommends speaking to colleagues to find out what worked and didn’t work for them so you can use this information to invest wisely in different types of technology for your own practice.

 ➔ Listen to your patients.
-Healthcare is continuing to evolve into a consumer-driven space, explains Nayyar.
-If your patients express a desire to be more involved in their care, spend less time in the waiting room or have the ability to email or text you with questions related to their care, you should start thinking about how to integrate technologies into your practice that will enable this.
+Healthcare is continuing to evolve into a consumer-driven space.
+If your patients express a desire to be more involved in their care, spend less time in the waiting room, or have the ability to email or text you with questions related to their care, you should start thinking about how to integrate technologies into your practice that will enable this.